© KlezCalifornia Inc, or used by permission. All rights reserved.

 The mass migration of 2.6 million Jews to America from 1880-1924 led to many Jews settling on the Lower East Side of Manhattan in New York City.
 These recent immigrants faced issues of poverty, cultural change, antisemitism, domestic relations, connections to the Old Country, and social justice.
 These concerns and more were reflected in the many letters they sent to the Jewish Daily Forward, a Yiddish newspaper established in 1897 and with a circulation of a quarter of a million in the early 1930s.
 In 1906, Abraham Cahan, the editor, established the letters feature, A Bintel Brief (a bundle of letters).
 In these published letters, people poured out their hearts about their problems and received advice from Cahan.

-To reserve a space, scroll down and complete the registration form to be a READER (limited to 15) or a member of the AUDIENCE (unlimited).
-If you see only Audience, all Reader places have been filled.
+To reserve a space, scroll down to the very bottom of this page and complete the registration form to be a member of the AUDIENCE.
+All 15 Reader places have been filled.
 Registration ends at 9am PT the day of the event.
-After then, write firstname.lastname@example.org; we cannot promise to notice your email if you contact us after the deadline.
+After then, write email@example.com; we cannot promise to notice your email if you contact us after the deadline.

 Both readers and audience can participate in the discussion after the one-hour readings.
-All readers need to obtain a copy of the book in advance.
+READERS need to obtain a copy of the book in advance.
 A Bintel Brief is available for purchase at bookstores or online (approx. $14.95).
+Look for ISBN-10: 0805209808 or ISBN-13: 978-0805209808.
 The Jewish Community Library in San Francisco has it available to check out as an e-edition.

-Readers must register no later than Sunday, November 7, i.e. one week before the event, and must agree to be “on camera” while they read.
+[Readers must register no later than Sunday, November 7, i.e. one week before the event, and must agree to be “on camera” while they read.
 Each reader will be sent a list of the order of the letters and the letter(s) and page numbers for which they are responsible.
-Please note: readers may be assigned both male and female voices.
-Audience members must register by 9am the morning of the event.
+Readers may be assigned both male and female voices.
+The fifteen Reader roles were filled within a few minutes of our first e-blast about this event on October 20.
+We hope to have additional events to give more people the opportunity to be readers.]

 To keep you informed of future events, we enroll registrants in our free monthly newsletter, which includes Yiddish culture events in the San Francisco Bay Area and beyond.
 You may unsubscribe at any time.
 KlezCalifornia does not share its lists with other organizations.